ember-learn/guides-source/guides/release/typescript/core-concepts/ember-data.md

 ### Relationships

 Relationships between models in EmberData rely on importing the related models, like `import User from './user';`.
 This, naturally, can cause a recursive loop, as `/app/models/post.ts` imports `User` from `/app/models/user.ts`, and `/app/models/user.ts` imports `Post` from `/app/models/post.ts`.
-Recursive importing triggers an [`import/no-cycle`][import-no-cycle] error from eslint.
+Recursive importing triggers an [`import/no-cycle`][import-no-cycle] error from ESLint.

 To avoid these errors, use [type-only imports][type-only-imports]: